Five Common Types of Depression

 Major Depression / Clinical Depression

 We all feel low from time to time but only temporarily.
-With major depression, feelings of hopelessness and guilt can last for more than two weeks.
+But in serious cases, symptoms of depression that include feelings of hopelessness and guilt can last for more than two weeks.
 Major depression affects nearly 7% of adults in the United States.
 As many as 25% of adults will experience a bout of major depression at least once in their lifetime.
-Individuals that suffer from major depression have difficulty sleeping, working, eating and sometimes even interacting with others.
+Individuals that suffer from major depression have difficulty sleeping, working, eating, and sometimes even interacting with others.
 Suicidal thoughts are also common for individuals battling major depression.
-A combination of psychotherapy and antidepressant medication are often the best remedies for clinical depression.
+A combination of psychotherapy and antidepressant medication is often the best remedy for clinical depression.

 Seasonal Affective Disorder (SAD)

 Season affective disorder is a type of depression that takes place when the seasons change.
 SAD is characterized by a loss of energy, longer periods of sleep, and increased irritability.
 SAD is most common during the winter months and has the highest number of cases in Alaska and the fewest number of cases in Florida.
 The causes of seasonal affective disorder are the lack of sunlight and its impact on the body’s circadian rhythm.
 There are also exponential drops in serotonin in the brain during this period due to the lack of sunlight.